ps1810/lunch_voting/README.md

 - Add, update, delete restaurants
 - Users vote on where to eat (weighted voting)
 - Daily reset of votes
+- No voting after 12 PM (configurable)
-- Scheduled daily winner calculation
+- Scheduled daily winner calculation at 12 PM (configurable)
 - Admin interface for managing data

 ---